Quick Take: Morgan & The Light Between Oceans

 The summer movie season has come to an end and different movie options aside from blockbusters are now opening up.
-This weekend the two releases Morgan and The Light Between Oceans couldn't be more different.
-One is a sci-fi, horror-thriller with the son of Ridley Scott making his directorial debut, while the other is an adaptation of a popular romantic drama.
+The two movie releases Morgan and The Light Between Oceans couldn't be more different One is a sci-fi, horror-thriller with the son of Ridley Scott making his directorial debut, while the other is an adaptation of a popular romantic drama.
 I was able to see both during the last two weeks, so let's start with my thoughts on Morgan.

 Morgan is all about the titular character (played with finesse by The Witch's Anya Taylor-Joy,) a "woman" who was created by scientists.
 She is the first successful version of artificial life....until she becomes not so successful after attacking of one of the members of the research team.
 Enter a risk management member of the corporate team (Kate Mara) to decide whether or not project Morgan should be terminated.
 We'll leave the plot at that because it's best if there's a way the movie can surprise you with the few tricks up its sleeve that it has.